ADMINISTRATIVE CODE

 A) siblings are being placed together whenever possible;

-B) when siblings are placed apart, efforts continue to locate a placement that will accept all of the children;
+B) when siblings are placed apart, efforts continue to locate a placement that will accept all of the youth in care;

 C) contact and visitation between siblings is taking place as required and occurring in accordance with the Visitation and Contact Plan;